open-cluster-management-io/policy-collection/community/README.md

     <td>See the <a href="https://access.redhat.com/articles/5059881"> OpenShift Security Guide </a>. <b>Note</b>: The policy might be modified to the actual usecases </td>
     </tr>
   <tr>
-    <td><a href="./CM-Configuration-Management/policy-egress-firewall-sample.yaml">Egress-Policy-Sample:</a> With the egress firewall you can define rules (per project) to allow or deny traffic (TCP or UDP) to the external network.</td>
+    <td><a href="./CM-Configuration-Management/policy-egress-firewall-sample.yaml">Egress sample policy:</a> With the egress firewall you can define rules (per project) to allow or deny traffic (TCP or UDP) to the external network.</td>
     <td>See the <a href="https://access.redhat.com/articles/5059881"> OpenShift Security Guide.</a> Use the OpenShift Security Guide to secure your OpenShift cluster. </td>
     </tr>
   <tr>